virtaava/comfywebv2/README.md

 ---

-*A focused approach to AI image generation workflows with ComfyUI.*
+*A focused approach to AI image generation workflows with ComfyUI and enterprise-grade data persistence.*